Projects that will improve the Bus Network

-The A10 project aims to improve the Ely to Cambridge corridor, including through dualling, for better journeys and to unlock growth opportunities in the area.
+The A10 project aims to improve the Ely to Cambridge corridor for better journeys and to unlock growth opportunities in the area.
 A virtual public exhibition held in June and July 2020 demonstrated an overwhelming support for an intervention along this route.

-The Strategic Outline Business Case completed in July 2020 and the short-listed options and Business Case has now been submitted to the Department for Transport (DfT) for funding consideration for developing an Outline Business Case.
+The Strategic Outline Business Case was completed in July 2020 and the short-listed options and Business Case have now been submitted to the Department for Transport (DfT) for funding consideration for developing an Outline Business Case.
 This phase will identify a single preferred upgrade option for progression to planning consents.

 Cambridge South Station

-In March 2020, government announced in its Budget Statement that the Cambridge South Station project would be fully funded and delivered by 2025, subject to planning consents.
+In March 2020, government announced in its Budget Statement that the Cambridge South Station project, which had been funded in the early stages by the Combined Authority, would now be fully funded by the Government and delivered by 2025, subject to planning consents.

-During 2021/22, the Combined Authority will continue to engage with Network Rail and the DfT in the development of a new railway station adjacent to the Cambridge Biomedical Campus.
-The Combined Authority will continue to influence the integrated delivery of this station as a travel hub serving the Biomedical Campus and connecting it to the northern parts of the area.
+It will work for the integrated delivery of this station as a travel hub serving the Biomedical Campus and connecting it to the northern parts of the area.

-The King’s Dyke project aims to remove the notorious level crossing traffic bottleneck on a key route into eastern Peterborough and is being predominantly funded by the Combined Authority.
-This intervention will improve bus and car journey times and reliability and will have a significant, positive impact on the local environment.
+The King’s Dyke project has removed the notorious level crossing traffic bottleneck on a key route into eastern Peterborough and has been mostly funded by the Combined Authority.
+This intervention will improve bus and car journey times and reliability, and will have a significant, positive impact on the local environment.

 Wisbech Access Strategy